JetBrains-Research/lca-baselines/module_summarization/README.md

 CompScore = \frac{ P(pred | LLM(code, pred, gold)) + P(pred | LLM(code, gold, pred))}{2}
 ```

-In order to evaluate predictions add your parameters in the config[configs/config_eval.yaml] and run:
+In order to evaluate predictions, add your parameters in the (config)[configs/config_eval.yaml] and run:
 * `poetry run python metrics.py --config="configs/config_eval.yaml"`

-The script will evaluate the predictions and put results "results.json" file.
+The script will evaluate the predictions and save the results into the `results.json` file.